US Blocking 100-Nation Consensus to Waive WTO Rules for COVID Crisis

 Thus, while U.S. participation in programs like COVAX is important, unless production is quickly ramped up around the world to meet global demand, there simply will not be enough supply for COVAX to provide countries in need.
 (COVAX is a joint initiative of the World Health Organization, the Global Vaccines Alliance (Gavi), and the Coalition for Epidemic Preparedness Innovations, intended for equitable global distribution of vaccines for the 20% of populations at highest risk, such as healthcare workers and people over 65.)

-The WTO TRIPS corporate monopoly rights and resulting supply shortages also threaten equitable and timely global access to COVID-19 treatments that are bringing down mortality rates in the United States.
+The WTO TRIPS corporate monopoly rights and resulting supply shortages also threaten equitable and timely global access to COVID-19 treatments.
 Remdesivir is among the examples provided by Doctors Without Borders, which prepared a report on how monopoly protections have limited access to COVID-19 diagnostics, medical equipment and therapeutics: “Despite having received at least US$70.5 million of public funding to develop Remdesivir, one of the candidate drugs for COVID-19 treatment, pharmaceutical corporation Gilead has signed secretive bilateral deals with a few generic companies of its choosing that exclude nearly half of the world’s population from its licensed territories.”
 (While the World Health Organization withdrew support for the use of Remdesivir, it is authorized for use as a COVID-19 treatment in many countries, including the United States.)
 As a result of Gilead’s tight controls over where the medicine can be made or sold, many countries in many regions of the world that seek to use it have no supply.

 The WTO TRIPS Waiver: What Exactly is Being Proposed?